The Wilderness Toolkit: A Mountain Biker's Guide to Working With Wilderness

 In any Wilderness campaign there are likely to be numerous groups in favor or against the proposal.
 Some of these groups may be in favor of Wilderness in one campaign but against it in another.
 It is therefore impossible to nail down a consistent stance from many groups and describing a groups' position requires very broad generalizations that may not always be true.

-IMBA's Wilderness Position:
+IMBA's Wilderness Strategy:

 Other Groups' Wilderness Positions: